SANKARAMDAS/money-tracker/README.md

 Money Tracking app using MERN(MongoDB,Express,React,NodeJs).

-Clone this project, goto the .env file under money-tracker folder, use "REACT_APP_APU_URL" and set your localhost for BackEnd Now Go to the api folder and there is also and .env file for "MONGO_URL"(go to the Mongo Atlast and set up your project copy the url and key) and past it here.
+Clone this project, goto the .env file under money-tracker folder, use "REACT_APP_APU_URL" and set your localhost for BackEnd.

+Now Go to the api folder and there is also and .env file for "MONGO_URL"(go to the Mongo Atlast and set up your project copy the url and key) and past it here.